openstack/heat/doc/source/supportstatus.rst

 Removing process of object
 ++++++++++++++++++++++++++
 After at least one full release cycle deprecated object should be hidden and *support_status* status should equals to HIDDEN.
-All using of hidden object in new stacks is prohibited, but old stacks continue running.
-So if template uses removed object, StackValidationFailed exception will raised.
+HIDDEN status means hiding object from documentation and from result of :code:`resource-type-list` CLI command, if object is resource.
+Also, :code:`resource-type-show` command with such resource will raise `NotSupported` exception.

 Using Support Status during code writing
 ----------------------------------------